code-saturne/code_saturne/docs/doxygen/user_guide/running_a_computation.md

 ### Job submission on cluster {#sec_prg_exec_stages_hpc}

-The *initialize* step itself can be split into two substeps, so that when submitting a run to a batch system (using the GUI or the `code_saturne submit` command), *stage* is run interactively, and the following steps are executed:
+The *initialize* step itself can be split into two sub-steps, so that when submitting a run to a batch system (using the GUI or the `code_saturne submit` command), *stage* is run interactively, and the following steps are executed: